Michigan Department of State Police

 A. How to Submit Written Requests

-FOIA requests to the Michigan State Police can be sent by email or mail to:
+FOIA requests to the Michigan State Police can be submitted by email or mail to:

 Mail: Michigan State Police

 P.O.
 Box 30634

 Requests can also be faxed to 517-241-1935.

 Requests should include a name, phone number, and mailing address.